reactjs/react.dev/content/docs/faq-styling.md

 ### What is CSS-in-JS?

-CSS-in-JS refers to a pattern where CSS is written with Javascript, then extracted into a stylesheet.It is `not mandatory` to use CSS-in-JS.
+CSS-in-JS refers to a pattern where CSS is written with Javascript, then extracted into a stylesheet.

+It is _not recommended_ to use CSS-in-JS instead you may define your styles in a separate `*.css` file or inline (using the `style` attribute).
+If you still prefer using CSS-in-JS go checkout various libraries below:

 [Comparison of CSS-in-JS Libraries](https://github.com/MicheleBertoli/css-in-js)